Exemption for property sales between related persons

 Individuals are considered related if they are connected by blood relationship, marriage, common-law partnership or adoption.

-Example 1: If you purchased a property on June 1, 2024, and sold the property to your brother 18 months later, you are exempt from the BC home flipping tax.
+Example 1: If you purchased a property on June 1, 2024, and sold the property to your brother 18 months later, you may claim an exemption from the BC home flipping tax for the sale.

 Individuals are also considered related if immediately before the sale of a taxable property, all of the following are met: